bestehle/BT/README.md

  2. Import as Eclipse project mvn eclipse:eclipse and import as generic project.

+## Usage

+Start ConfinementTestDriver with the program package and the Class to check, if only one class should be checked.

+	ConfinementTestDriver package [classToCheck]

+The specified package has to be on the classpath.

 ## LICENSE

  Copyright 2012 HTWG Konstanz and Seitenbau